pctechguide.com

 What exactly is Dedicated Web Hosting?

-Put simply, dedicated hosting is the term for when you are using a server that is specifically targeted to your site.
+Put simply, vps hosting is the term for when you are using a server that is specifically targeted to your site.
 Generally, people might use other hosting options wherein a server works for their site as well as the sites of many other people.
 Dedicated hosting, on the other hand, uses a server that is dedicated to your site and thus you have control over all the aspects of your site and its setup.

 What are the Big Differences?

 Naturally, the most striking difference you’ll see in dedicated hosting is the fact that now you have your own server that works exclusively for your site.
 But this freedom comes with a price.
-Many people prefer shared hosting because it is more affordable than dedicated hosting.
+Many people prefer wordpress hosting because it is more affordable than dedicated hosting.
 Make sure that your site is profitable enough to warrant this extra expenditure.
 Also, remember that you might have to take care of more bugs and problems that would previously have been handled by someone else on a shared host.
 It helps to brush up on or learn more about technical issues before you take the leap.
 Since this server is yours for all intents and purposes, it behooves you to know a bit more about setting up and maintenance.

 Flexibility in Design